Adelmonte/snakeC/README.md

 # Snake : What about that project?

-This project aims to recreate in linux: CentOS -text mode, the Snake game from the 1976 arcade game Blockade.
+This project aims to recreate in Linux: CentOS -text mode, the Snake game from the 1976 arcade game Blockade.
+The programming language for this project is C.

 # Warning